-The Pre-School 'Operational Plan' is available to you and contains all our policies and procedures in full.
+The Pre-School 'Operational File' is available to you and contains all our policies and procedures in full.
 It is located in the reception area of the Pre-School in the 'Parent's Box'.

 There are a number of policies that relate directly to you as parents; to your obligations and our expectations of you as parents.
 These policies also relate to and influence our commitment to providing you and your child with the best possible care and Early Years Education.